Thunder Junction Day One Spoilers

 This will be a great sideboard card like other Deafening Silence effects before it, and the added bonus of a Lava Axe in the late game for Boros mages is a nice plus.
 Also, just A+ flavor.

-If I’m honest, this card might be one I’m most excited about for Standard.
+If I'm honest, this card might be the one I'm most excited about for Standard.
 Mono Green has struggled to survive in Standard for years given how slow it is compared to other aggro options and how squishy it is to removal and sweepers.
 This card elegantly answers those issues by having Flash if you control a Desert.
 Having a clean follow-up to a turn-five Sunfall that can deliver 6 trample damage will be a big deal in the Domain matchup.

-Also, the stat line of 6/5 for 4 seems extreme, but I honestly think it’s totally fair.
-Green was always supposed to have large creatures at a lower rate than the other colors because that’s just it’s thing, so I feel like this rate is on par with the overall power level of the other colors in the format.
+Also, the stat line of 6/5 for 4 seems extreme, but I honestly think it's totally fair.
+Green was always supposed to have large creatures at a lower rate than the other colors because that's just its thing, so I feel like this rate is on par with the overall power level of the other colors in the format.

 The Mythics